Mujahedin-e Khalq Organization (MEK or MKO)

 MEK was founded in the 1960s by a group of college-educated Iranian leftists opposed to the country's pro-Western ruler, Shah Mohammad Reza Pahlavi.
 Although the group took part in the 1979 Islamic revolution that replaced the shah with a Shiite Islamist regime, MEK's ideology, a blend of Marxism and Islamism, put it at odds with the postrevolutionary government.
 In 1981, the group was driven from its bases on the Iran-Iraq border and resettled in Paris, where it began supporting Iraq in its eight-year war against Khomeini's Iran.
 In 1986, MEK moved its headquarters to Iraq where it received its primary support to attack the regime in Iran.
 During the 2003 Iraq war, U.S. forces cracked down on MEK's bases in Iraq, and in June 2003 French authorities raided an MEK compound outside Paris and arrested 160 people, including Maryam Rajavi.

-The group has targeted Iranian government officials and government facilities in Iran and abroad; during the 1970s, it attacked Americans in Iran.
+The group targeted Iranian government officials and government facilities in Iran and abroad; during the 1970s, it attacked Americans in Iran.
+MEKís past acts of terrorism included its involvement in the killing of U.S. citizens in Iran in the 1970s and an attack on U.S. soil in 1992.
 While the group says it does not intentionally target civilians, it has often risked civilian casualties.
 It routinely aims its attacks at government buildings in crowded cities.
 MEK terrorism has declined since late 2001.
 Incidents linked to the group include:

 - The series of mortar attacks and hit-and-run raids during 2000 and 2001 against Iranian government buildings; one of these killed Iran's chief of staff